 Update (): Webpass.io is now discontinued.

-Brave Payments requires their users to be comfortable with paying in Bitcoins and by changing to the Brave web browser.
-I believe these two requirements will thwart any chance Brave has of reaching main-stream adoption.
+Brave Payments requires its users to be comfortable with paying in Bitcoins and by changing to the Brave web browser.
+I believe these two requirements will thwart any chance Brave has of reaching mainstream adoption.
 Brave Payments should be a browser extension first, and then maybe do a whole web browser (and get security right) at a later date.
-It’s really hard to get someone to change their browsers, but supplementing their experience with a browser add-on could be more achievable.
+It’s hard to get someone to change their browsers, but supplementing their experience with a browser add-on could be more achievable.
 Brave has been collecting money from users for three months already, but have yet to pay anything to publishers.

 The most interesting option at this point seems to be Flatter Plus, a cooperation between the micro-donation service Flatter and the popular browser ad-blocking extension AdBlock+.
 The service was originally thought to launch around August, but have yet to start signing on publishers and users.
 Flattr+’s partnership with one of the world’s most popular extensions will ensure they’re exposed to a large audience of users who want to hide ads and who are comfortable with installing browser extensions.
 It could prove to be a recipe for success.